apiel/zicBox/NOTE.md

 - TODO DOC DOC

-- TODO live recording midi keyboard
-- TODO test midi keyboard on pixel

-- TODO kick improve frequency env generator and improve transient!xx
 - TODO save all instead of reload all.
 Reload all, should be under clips view by pressing the button reload, giving the possbility to reload either all or current clip
+- TODO kick improve frequency env generator and improve transient!xx
 - TODO ER-1 if duration longer than sample, then stretch sample
 - TODO drone engine

+- TODO wifi setup

-- TODO load pixel has mass storage
+- TODO live recording midi keyboard
-- TODO provide a way to save preset on github repo
+- TODO test midi keyboard on pixel
-            - ---> see how to handle ssh or instead use token, but the idea would be to store as less as possible info on zicBox app side (if possible nothing) and delegate everything to the OS...
-            - -> need a web interface for this
-                - if repo is changed, should we restart pixel?
-            - -> server is activated manually? auth happen by authorising from the pixel with a popup message?

 - TODO see if we can make OS read only and data on separate partition to reduce chance of corruption

+- TODO load pixel has mass storage?

 - TODO in menu could use knob or a button to navigate between multiple options...